noradno/portfolio/README.md

-# Create data files for the portfolio dashboard
+# Create data files for P-dash

 A procedure to updated data files for P-dash.
-P-dash are connected to these files, and when overwriting these files the P-dash dashboard and apps will be automatically updated.
+P-dash are connected to these files, and when overwriting these files the [P-dash dashboard and apps will be automatically updated](https://teams.microsoft.com/l/channel/19%3aLKJoSQmxd38wdsg8wxcE-Er4yZAohLQbMnpyCITY5EM1%40thread.tacv2/Generelt?groupId=e07641f9-014c-4a89-b46f-fc3572a6be38&tenantId=bb0f0b4e-4525-4e4b-ba50-1e7775a8fd2e).
 The following files are created:

 -   agreement_info.csv